NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Although my digital marketing agency, Distl, has had a clearly stated business purpose for almost 20 years, I have experienced long periods of time when it has meant nothing to the majority of our team.
 After all the hype of workshopping what I thought would be a transformational north star for every person in the business, it ended up being little more than an expensively framed poster.

-In this article, I will share what I’ve learned about how it’s possible to connect what matters most to staff with their employer’s business purpose in a way that drives both individual engagement and meaningful business improvement.
+In this article, I will share what I’ve learned about how it’s possible to connect what matters most to staff with their employer’s business value in a way that drives both individual engagement and meaningful business improvement.

 How Distl Arrived at Our Purpose